aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

 Dict - parameters
 ~~~~~~~~~~~~~~~~~

-Let's investigate some of in- and output nodes of the ``PwCalculation``.
+Let's investigate some of the input and output nodes of the ``PwCalculation``.
 Dictionaries with various parameters are represented in AiiDA by ``Dict`` nodes.
 From the inputs of the process, let's choose the node of type ``Dict`` with input link name ``parameters`` and type in the terminal: